gotchoices/MyCHIPs/doc/learn-protocol.md

   In the moment of exchange, the User will owe value to the Partner.
   In other words, the Partner will have lent money to the User.
 - **Be My Client**:
-  This is really identical in all respects to the previous case, except the User is suggesting he be the Vendor (the Stock holder) and the Partner will be the Client (the Foil holder).
+  This is identical in all respects to the previous case, except the User is suggesting he be the Vendor (the Stock holder) and the Partner will be the Client (the Foil holder).
 - **Transaction**:
   Once established, the tally will serve as a ledger for recording payments (pledges of credit).
   It will maintain and track a total balance owed in one direction or the other.